danymat/INSAnonym-utils/docs/creation-algorithmes.md

 1. Create a script
 2. Call in it the configuration file

+(A sample call from a custom function is defined in `/tests` folder.)

 ## Script creation

 The script created must be a simple python file, in the same directory as the configuration file.